-Ms. Womersley earned a Bachelor of Commerce Degree from the University of Victoria in 1998 and earned her Chartered Professional in Human Resources designation (CCHRA) in 2004.
+Ms. Womersley earned a Bachelor of Commerce Degree (with honours) from the University of Victoria in 1998 and earned her Chartered Professional in Human Resources designation (CCHRA) in 2004.
+She obtained the Erickson Certified Professional Coach designation in 2019.
+In 2022, through the Institute of Corporate Directors: Directors Education Program obtained the ICD.D designation.

-ner Chartered i Toressional in Fruman Resources designation (CCF IRA) in 2004.
-Areas of Expertise Human Resources Human Resources and Compensation; Policy Development; Benchmarking and Performance Management Board/Committee Board/Committee Membership Meeting Attendance Meeting Attendance Board 10 of 10 Compensation Committee 6 of 6 Corporate Governance and Nominating Committee 3 of 3 Options and Common Shares (as at December 31, 2021) Common Shares Warrants Options DSUs Total Value of Common Shares 1 - - 404,200 35,343 -
+Human Resources and Compensation; Policy Development; Benchmarking and Performance Management

+Board/Committee Membership Meeting Attendance Board 12 of 12 Compensation Co mmittee 4 of 4 Corporate Govern ance and Nomina tee 3 of 3 Options and Common Shares (as at Dec nber 31, 2022) Common Shares Options DSUs Total l Value of Common Shares - 723,345 89,180 - Minimum Sh nareholding requ 23 (3 x annual gross retainer fees)) Total qualifying Holdi Total Total qualifying value Multiple 282,9 930 C\$203,616 4.5x

-(1) Calculated using the market price of the Common Shares on the TSX on December 31, 2021, the last day of 2021 on which trading occurred (C\$0.97) and translated to US\$ at the daily average exchange rate reported by the Bank of Canada.
+(1) Calculated using the market price of the Common Shares on the TSX on December 30, 2022, the last day of 2022 on which trading occurred (C\$0.56) and translated to US\$ at the daily average exchange rate reported by the Bank of Canada.

-Greg Etter, BS Geology, JD Age: 63 Boerne Texas USA Independent Director since November 30, 2020
+Greg Etter, BS Geology, JD Age: 64 Boerne, Texas, USA Indepe endent Director since November 30, 2020